galunni/RegExReference/reference_modifiers.md

 in other words using the gc modifiers the pos() is not resetted after a failure match and the second regex starts when the first one failed

+---

+**\G - start of match / end of previous match**

-In a similar way you can use \G inside a regex instead of the gc modifier:
+In a similar way as the gc modifier you can use \G inside a regex:

 ```perl
 echo "the-dog" | perl -ne 'if(/the-/g){if(/\Gdog/){print "following\n";} else {print "not following";}}'